campa-consortium/accelerator_simulation_codes/README.md

-# accelerator_simulation_codes
-📙 A Community Database of Accelerator Simulation Codes
+# 📙 Accelerator Simulation Codes

+This is a community database of accelerator simulation codes.

+Contributions to the file `codes.json`, in which we list accelerator simulation codes, are welcome!